CSC207-UofT/course-project-group-059/progress_report.md

 ## CRC Model
 Our CRC cards were written to explore this concept more in-depth, naming each class that is likely necessary to code the features from our specification.
 We used the principles of clean architecture to organize our classes into 4 groups:
-1. Entities: Task, SubTask, AlarmClock
+1. Entities: abstractClasses.Task, SubTask, AlarmClock
 2. Use Cases: TaskTracker, Suggestor, Timeline
 3. Adapters: CSVWriter, Pomodoro
 4. Interface: UserFunctions